CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```PAINFUL``` May cause a small amount of pain.
 - ```ROUGH``` May hurt the player's feet.
 - ```SEALED``` Can't use `e` to retrieve items; must smash them open first.
+- ```LIQUIDCONT``` Furniture that contains liquid, allows for contents to be accessed in some checks even if 'SEALED'.
 - ```NOITEM``` Items 'fall off' this space.
 - ```DESTROY_ITEM``` Items that land here are destroyed.
 - ```GOES_DOWN``` Can use `>` to go down a level.